Holocaust II World War II

 Varakļāni Jewish Cemetery, at the end of Kapsētas Street.

 One of them is located near the cemetery fence, where the mass extermination of Jews took place.
-The inscription on it in Russian and Yiddish reads: "We will mourn forever with our parents, brothers and sisters who died at the hands of the fascists in 1941."
-The second monument is inside the cemetery; In the place where the killed Jews were later reburied, there is also an inscription in Yiddish and Russian: "Eternal memory of the victims of the German-fascist terror - the Jews of Varakļāni, brutally killed on August 4, 1941".
+The inscription on it in Russian and Yiddish reads: “We will forever mourn our parents, brothers and sisters who died at the hands of the fascists in 1941.”
+The second monument is located inside the cemetery; at the place where the murdered Jews were later reburied, it also has an inscription in Yiddish and Russian: “Eternal memory to the victims of German-fascist terror – the Jews of Varakļāni, brutally murdered on August 4, 1941.”

-Every year on the first Sunday of August, a memorial event dedicated to the Jews killed in Varakļāni takes place in the Varakļāni Jewish Cemetery.
+Every year on the first Sunday of August, a memorial event dedicated to the Jews killed in Varakļāni is held at the Varakļāni Jewish Cemetery.

 Jewish Memorial at Rumbula

 Rumbula is one of the largest sites of mass extermination of Jews in Europe.
-During two actions - 1941.
-On November 30 and December 8, which were realized based on the Nazi leadership's decision to completely exterminate the Jews imprisoned in the Riga ghetto, more than 25,000 people were shot in the Rumbula forest, including approximately 1,000 Jews deported from Germany.
-1944 Several hundred Jewish men from the Kaiserwald concentration camp were also killed in Rumbula.
+During two actions – on November 30 and December 8, 1941, which were carried out based on the decision of the Nazi leadership to completely destroy the Jews imprisoned in the Riga ghetto, more than 25,000 people were shot in the Rumbula forest, including approximately 1,000 Jews deported from Germany.
+In 1944, several hundred Jewish men from the Kaiserwald concentration camp were also killed in Rumbula.

-in 2002 On November 29, the memorial ensemble was opened in Rumbula according to the project of architect Sergejs Riž.
-Its establishment was financially supported by the institutions of Latvia, Israel, the USA and Germany, as well as private individuals.
+On November 29, 2002, a memorial ensemble was opened in Rumbula, designed by architect Sergejs Rižs.
+Its construction was financially supported by institutions from Latvia, Israel, the USA and Germany, as well as private individuals.

-On the side of the highway, by the road that leads to the memorial, a metal structure symbolizing the forces of Nazism has been installed as a sign.
-Nearby is a stone with the explanation that thousands of Jews were chased to death along this road.
+On the side of the highway, by the road leading to the memorial, a metal structure has been installed as a sign, symbolizing the forces of Nazism.
+Nearby is a stone with an explanation that thousands of Jews were driven to their deaths along this road.
 At the entrance to the memorial itself, several stone plaques with inscriptions in Latvian, English, German and Hebrew introduce the events of the Rumbula tragedy and the history of the establishment of the memorial.
-In the central part of the memorial, above the square, which is made in the shape of the Star of David, rises a seven-branched candlestick - a menorah, surrounded by stones with engraved names of the Jews killed in Rumbula.
-The names of the streets of the former Riga ghetto are engraved in individual stones with which the square is paved.
+In the central part of the memorial, above the square, which is made in the shape of a Star of David, a seven-branched candelabrum rises – a menorah, around which are placed stones with the names of the Jews killed in Rumbula.
+The names of the streets of the former Riga ghetto are engraved in individual stones, with which the square is paved.
 There are several mass graves on the territory of the memorial, the places of which are marked with rectangular concrete borders.

 Žanis Lipke Memorial